 |Capital repayment||£5000||2-40 years|

 Before you apply

-If you’re a Capital Repayment customer or would like to borrow more than the amount available in your Offset mortgage account, we’ll need to check your current income and outgoings, as well as your property and credit score.
-It should only take a couple of weeks from applying for your additional borrowing AIP to getting your money.
+If you're a Capital Repayment customer and would like to borrow more, you will need to check your current income and outgoings, as well as your property and credit score.
+It should only take a couple of weeks from applying for your additional borrowing Agreement in Principle to getting your money.